 All hard copies of the proposal must be on 8.5"x11" individually securely bound.
-In addition, proposers must submit one complete electronic copy in a single PDF file burned to a CD, DVD or flash drive.
+In addition, proposers must submit one complete electronic copy in a single PDF file burned to a CD or DVD.

 2.6 Proposal Organization and Format